Iowa Traffic Engineering Assistance Program (TEAP)

 Intent of program

-Iowa cities and counties without the resources of a staff traffic engineer — typically cities with populations less than 35,000.
-Roundabout reviews are available for any city or county.
+Iowa cities without the resources of a staff traffic engineer (typically those with populations less than 35,000) are eligible.

 The subject of the study must address an existing traffic/safety problem.
 This program is not intended for planning purposes.

 NEW FOR 2023/2024: For locations NOT on a state highway, requests must include a vulnerable road user safety component, such as bicycles or pedestrians.
 Studies involving a state highway may focus on any existing safety or operational concern.